hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

 * `maximum` - (Optional) Maximum amount of the resource in the cluster.

 The `auto_provisioning_defaults` block supports:

+* `min_cpu_platform` - (Optional, [Beta](https://terraform.io/docs/providers/google/guides/provider_versions.html))
+Minimum CPU platform to be used for NAP created node pools.
+The instance may be scheduled on the specified or newer CPU platform.
+Applicable values are the friendly names of CPU platforms, such as "Intel Haswell" or "Intel Sandy Bridge".

 * `oauth_scopes` - (Optional) Scopes that are used by NAP when creating node pools.